Restaurant in San Vigilio di Marebbe, Italy

 The price range sits at €€ on a four-point scale, which is appropriate for the format.
 In the context of the Dolomites, where hotel restaurants and ski-resort dining push prices well above what the cooking warrants, Fana Ladina represents reasonable value for the quality and specificity of what you get.
 You will pay more per head at many inferior restaurants in the same valley simply because they have a terrace facing a famous peak.
 The €€ positioning also makes this accessible for a multi-stop meal day, pairing lunch here with an evening at one of the higher-end properties in Alta Badia.

-Hours and a phone number are not confirmed in our current data , check directly before travelling, particularly if you are coming specifically for dinner on a weeknight or in a shoulder-season period when mountain restaurants in the region often run reduced schedules.
+Hours and a phone number are not confirmed in our current data, check directly before travelling, particularly if you are coming specifically for dinner on a weeknight or in a shoulder-season period when mountain restaurants in the region often run reduced schedules.
 The restaurant is at Str.
 Plan de Corones, 10, in San Vigilio di Marebbe (39030).
-Booking is rated easy, and given the restaurant's three small dining rooms, reservations are still worth making ahead rather than assuming walk-in availability, especially in the winter ski season when the village fills up.
+Booking is rated easy, given the restaurant's three small dining rooms, reservations are still worth making ahead rather than assuming walk-in availability, especially in the winter ski season when the village fills up.

 Who This Is For

-Fana Ladina works leading for travellers who want to understand what they are eating and where it comes from.
+Fana Ladina works well for travellers who want to understand what they are eating and where it comes from.
 If you are in the Dolomites for the skiing and want a reliable dinner that does not feel like a hotel buffet, this works.
 If you are specifically interested in Ladin culture and food traditions, it is one of the few restaurants in the region where that interest will be properly served.
 It is a good choice for couples and small groups; the Stube room in particular suits a dinner with a sense of occasion without the formality of a tasting-menu restaurant.
 Solo diners will find the atmosphere welcoming given Willet's hands-on presence in the room.
-For larger groups, the three separate dining rooms mean the restaurant can accommodate different party sizes, but the total seat count is not confirmed , contact ahead if you are travelling with more than six.
+For larger groups, the three separate dining rooms mean the restaurant can accommodate different party sizes, but the total seat count is not confirmed, contact ahead if you are travelling with more than six.

-For more on what to eat, drink, and do in the area, see our full San Vigilio di Marebbe restaurants guide, our hotel guide, our bars guide, our wineries guide, and our experiences guide for San Vigilio di Marebbe.
+For more on what to eat, drink, do in the area, see our full San Vigilio di Marebbe restaurants guide, our hotel guide, our bars guide, our wineries guide, and our experiences guide for San Vigilio di Marebbe.

 How It Compares